Journaling to the Soul

 Appreciation of excerpts from CG Jung, Etty Hillesum, Thomas Merton

-Susan Tiberghien is an American-born writer living in Geneva, Switzerland.
-She holds a degree in Literature and Philosophy and did graduate work at the Université de Grenoble and the C.G.
+Susan Tiberghien is an American writer living in Geneva, Switzerland.
+She holds a degree in Literature and Philosophy and did graduate word at the Université de Grenoble and the C.G.
 Jung Institute of Zurich.
-She is the author of four memoirs: Looking for Gold, A Year in Jungian Analysis; Circling to the Center, An Invitation to Silent Prayer; Side by Side, Writing Your Love Story; Footsteps, In Love with a Frenchman, and the writing book, One Year to a Writing Life, Twelve Lessons to Deepen Every Writer’s Art and Craft.
-Her new book, Writing Toward Wholeness, Lessons Inspired by C.G.
-Jung, was published by Chiron Publications March l, 2018.
-She has published extensively narrative essays in literary reviews and anthologies.
+She is the author of four memoirs: Looking for Gold, Circling to the Center, Side by Side, Footsteps, and the writing book, One Year to a Writing Life.
+Her two recent books, Writing Toward Wholeness, Lessons Inspired by C.G.
+Jung and the 20th Anniversary Edition of Circling to the Center, Invitation to Silent Prayer were published in 2018 and 2019 by Chiron Publications.

-For over twenty years Tiberghien has been teaching creative writing at C.G.
-Jung Societies and Institutes, the International Women’s Writing Guild, and at writers’ centers and conferences, both in the US and in Europe.
-She is a founding member of the International Writers Residence at the Château de Lavigny and an active member of International PEN.
+For twenty-five years Tiberghien has been lecturing and teaching creative writing at C.G.
+Jung Societies and Institutes, at the International Women’s Writing Guild, and at writers’ centers and conferences, both in the US and in Europe She is a founding member of the International Writers Residence at the Château de Lavigny and an active member of International PEN.
 Tiberghien founded and directed the Geneva Writers’ Group (250 English-language writers) for twenty-five years.
-Married with six adult children and sixteen grandchildren. www.susantiberghien.com
+Married with six adult children, sixteen grandchildren, and one great grandson. www.susantiberghien.com.

 Everyone looking to deepen their spiritual life